Send this page to a friend! (click here)

-Cracked Heels are a common foot problem also referred to as 'heel fissures'.
+Cracked Heels are a common foot problem also referred to as ‘heel fissures’.
+They can really be a problem as they can cause pain and discomfort.
 Cracked heels are commonly caused by dry skin (xerosis).
 The symptoms are worse when the skin around the rim of the heel is thick (callus).

 Heel Fissures and Cracked Heels